 The compensation committee sets individual target incentive opportunities which are expressed as a percentage of each participant's annual base salary, using the same criteria as described above for annual base salary.
 The target incentive opportunities are reviewed by the compensation committee each year.
-Following such review, the compensation committee determined that the target incentive opportunities for Mr. Thorburn and Drs.
-Banyai and Finn for fiscal year 2022 should be increased in order to be more competitive with the market.
-The following table summarizes the annual target incentive percentages of our NEOs in fiscal year 2022 compared to fiscal year 2021 and the primary reasons for any changes in target incentive.
+Following such review, the compensation committee determined that the target incentive opportunities for our NEOs for fiscal year 2022 remained appropriate for fiscal year

+2023.
+The following table summarizes the annual target incentive percentages of our NEOs in fiscal year 2023, which remained unchanged from fiscal year 2022.

-Name 2021 Target Incentive (% of Base Salary) 2022 Target Incentive (% of Base Salary) Primary Reason of Change Emily M. Leproust, Ph.D.
-90% 90% James M. Thorburn 50% 55% Individual and company performance; market competitiveness William Banyai, Ph.D.
-50% 60% Individual and company performance; market competitiveness Patrick Finn, Ph.D.
-50% 60% Individual and company performance; market competitiveness Dennis Cho 50% 50% Patrick Weiss (1)
+Name 2022 Target Incentive (% of Base Salary) 2023 Target Incentive (% of Base Salary)

+Emily M. Leproust, Ph.D.
+90% 90%

+James M. Thorburn 55% 55%

+William Banyai, Ph.D.
+60% 60%

+Patrick Finn, Ph.D.
+60% 60%

+Paula Green 50% 50%